Skip to Content

-Appointment and Removal of Fiduciaries
+Appointment and Removal of Fiduciaries Practical Counsel.
+Personal Attention.

 Appointment and Removal of Fiduciaries Attorney in Cleveland

-There are a number of fiduciary roles that may be involved with the management, administration and disbursement of an estate, both within and outside the probate court process.
+There are a number of fiduciary roles that may be involved with the management, administration, and disbursement of an estate, both within and outside the probate court process.
 By definition, a fiduciary is a person or organization with an obligation to act in the best interest of another party or parties, without regard to their own best interest, in a way that preserves good faith and trust.
 Examples of a fiduciary include an executor or administrator (charged with settling an estate), a trustee (charged with administering a trust), and guardianships and conservatorships (charged with handling the affairs of a living person).
-These roles have significant power when it comes to managing the financial affairs or an incapacitated, incompetent or deceased invididual.
+These roles have significant power when it comes to managing the financial affairs of an incapacitated, incompetent, or deceased individual.
 Disagreements over appointments are best handled by a Cleveland probate attorney before an appointment is made.
 However, at any stage when wrongdoing occurs or removal of a fiduciary is necessary or desired, contacting experienced legal help as soon as possible is always the best course of action.

 Appointment of Fiduciaries in Ohio Probate